dedis/student_19_libp2p_tlc/Report/Readme.md

 </p>

 ## Conclusion
 We showed that TLC can tolerate high delays in the transport layer.
-We also tested the good behavior of TLC under different attacks within the assumed threat model.
-We confirmed that even violating the threat model can not affect the safety of TLC.
+We also tested the correct behavior of TLC under different attacks within the assumed threat model.
+We confirmed that even violating the threat model cannot affect the safety of TLC.